 Lots of reasons.
 You’ll get to work with the best and brightest companies in the technology industry.
 You’ll never be bored, stuck working on a single product in a cubicle that you don’t care about, for months or years.
 Instead you get to learn about (and often, work with) all the best new tech the industry has to offer.
 You’ll have a significant say into your own research agenda.
 Hours are flexible.

 will may[?] be going to many of the most interesting conferences in the country, and helping to run ours.
 You will publish research that will be widely read, consumed and acted on.
 We’ll provide you with nice equipment.
 Our clients are absolutely tremendous to work with.
 Whether you’re working with a two person startup or the largest firms in the world, they will believe in what you do because they believe in our mission.
 We try to have fun at work but also encourage a good work/life balance.

 The most important reason to work for RedMonk, though, is because the work we do matters.
 We’ve been working since day one to improve the lot of developers the world over, and it’s working.

 Where We Are

-Technically, we’re based in Portland, ME (America’s Coziest’s City!), but we’re also in the UK and New Hampshire.
+Technically, we’re based in Portland, ME (America’s Coziest’s City!), but we’re also in the UK, New Hampshire, and Colorado.